Are staff Christmas gifts tax deductible?

 For a charity donation to be considered tax deductible, it must be in an amount of more than $2, and not be given to a charity in exchange for goods or benefits (raffle tickets, entry to an event etc).
 The charity must also be endorsed as a Dedicated Gift Recipient by the ATO, and your receipt for the donation provided to prove your gift meets these requirements.

-This means that when you choose a charity donation as a gift to an employee or client, your business is contributing towards its social responsibility portfolio, making a difference for families in need and taking the opportunity to give a meaningful and personalised gift to a valued member of your team.
+This means that when you choose a charity donation as a Christmas gift to staff or clients, your business is contributing towards its social responsibility portfolio, making a difference for families in need and taking the opportunity to give a meaningful and personalised gift to a valued member of your team.
 Charity gifts are a win for everyone involved!

 When is a Christmas gift to staff considered tax deductible?

-For a Christmas gift to be tax deductible, it must be gifted by a business entity to an employee, client or vendor under certain conditions.
+For a Christmas gift to be tax deductible, it must be gifted by a business entity to a staff member, client or vendor under certain conditions.

 Gifts that are considered by the ATO to be “entertainment” fall under different conditions to those that are not, so we will address the two types of gifts and the tax benefits businesses can leverage separately.